FortunesTold/fortunes_told/README.md

 > python server.py
 ```

-Go to http://localhost:5000 in your browser to have your fortune's told!
+Go to http://localhost:5000 in your browser to have your fortunes told!